 Why?
 Some reasons: because parents have to negotiate with each other to get exercise time; because they’re exhausted; because they want to spend that time with their kids; because they assume that if they can’t do a proper work-out, there’s no point in getting a little exercise; and because they use their kids as an excuse to skip the gym.
 But even though it's tough to exercise when you have kids, it's worth the effort -- for long-term health benefits AND short-term mood boosts.

-If you're new to the Happiness Project, you may want to consider subscribing to my RSS feed: Subscribe to this blog's feed.
+If you're new to the Happiness Project, you may want to consider subscribing to my RSS feed.